AlexandreMarcotte/LBRYnomics/README.md

 LBRYnomics
 ==========

-This was initially going to be about Bayesian forecasting of [LBRY](https://api.lbry.io/user/refer?r=9pa98r9uUUFgJ4JpVr1YvH5dMEbXNTvo) tips* but it's since evolved into an arbitrary collection of Python scripts that do various things like continuously publishing the stuff at https://www.brendonbrewer.com/lbrynomics.
+This was initially going to be about Bayesian forecasting of LBRY tips, but it's since evolved into an arbitrary collection of Python scripts that do various things, including continually scraping and publishing data the [LBRYnomics page on LBRY Social](https://lbry.social/lbrynomics).

-The forecasting aspect is abandoned until the team stops destroying my assumptions and things settle into some sort of equilibrium. :-)
+It's not user friendly and you probably shouldn't try to use it, but if you really want to, [get in touch](https://www.brendonbrewer.com/contact.html).
+I might be persuaded to make a proper package out of it.

 (c) 2019 Brendon J. Brewer.
 LICENCE: MIT.

-\* Full disclosure: That's a referral link and
-    I'll get a little reward if you install the LBRY app.
-But so will you.

 <!--Dependencies:-->